 Visit Centrelink for services and income support.

 Commercial employment websites can also be useful.

 Jobs with the South Australian government

-The South Australian government JobsSA website advertises jobs in many areas such as teaching and police.
-Look for jobs that are open to all.
+The South Australian government advertises jobs in many areas on I work for SA.
 Each vacancy offers a point of contact so candidates can discuss the job application process.
 Guidelines on applying for vacancies are also listed by some departments.

 Government contracts and tenders

 Learn about winning state and local government tenders and contracts at doing business with government.